RasaChatbotDataset/Rasa-Chatbot-Dataset/chatGPT_parameter_analysis/README.md

 F-score = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}
 $$

-> Since with chatbots with zero services the procedure of 10 requests always identified zero services with each configuration, these chatbots were excluded from the merge phase and the final parameter comparison.
+> Chatbots with zero external services consistently resulted in zero detections across all configurations during the extraction phase.
+Therefore, they were excluded from the merge phase and the final evaluation.

 ## Folder Structure

-There is a folder for each chatbot with the following content:
+Each chatbot has a dedicated folder with the following contents:
 - **actions.py**: the action backend file used in the experimentation.
 - **10_extraction_requests.csv**: the responses of the 10 extraction requests.
-- **5_merge_requests.xlsx**: the responses of the 5 merge requests and evaluation metrics, computed for each repetition and as average.
+- **5_merge_requests.xlsx**: the responses of the 5 merge requests, along with evaluation metrics, computed for each repetition and as average.

-The overall comparison between the average precision, recall and f-score of each parameter configuration is presented in file **evaluation_metrics.xlsx**
+The overall comparison of average precision, recall and f-score for all parameter configurations is available in **evaluation_metrics.xlsx**

-> Note that {temperature: 1.5, top_p: 1} and {temperature: 2, top_p: 1} were excluded from the merge process and final evaluation since the responses received are random sequences of characters.
+> Note that configurations with {temperature: 1.5, top_p: 1} and {temperature: 2, top_p: 1} were excluded from the merge phase and final evaluation due to responses consisting of random, meaningless character sequences.